KalebGordon/group-4-final-project/README.md

 •	What was the impact of any environmental protection accords on a given year?
 An example is the Paris Climate Agreement and the emissions impact.

-Created an AWS database and bucket to host our files.
-Afterwards, we pulled our CSVs into a jupyter notebook and cleaned them with pyspark and pandas.
-Then we submitted them to our PostgreSQL server for database management in the future.

 ## Selected Topic and Reasoning

 For this project, we opted to look at enviornmental data and see if the amount of emissions made by each country had any predictable trends and could be fit into a machine learning model.
 A dataset containing twenty years of emissions data was selected, [Total Emissions per Country (2000-2020)](https://www.kaggle.com/datasets/justin2028/total-emissions-per-country-2000-2020 "Kaggle Dataset"), in order to lead to a better predictive performance and to better fit our machine learning model.